clojurists-together/clojuriststogether.org/content/news/2024/Sept. and Oct. 2024 Short Term Project Updates.md

 ### Clojure Goes Fast: Oleksandr Yakushev
 Q3 2024 Report No. 1, Published Sept.30, 2024

-I've spent the firt month of my Clojurists Together project polishing the user experience for clj-async-profiler.
+I've spent the first month of my Clojurists Together project polishing the user experience for clj-async-profiler.
 The profile viewer UI (the flamegraph renderer) received big improvements in navigation, ease of access, consistency, and overall look.
 As a bullet list:
 - Published one big release of clj-async-profiler (1.3.0) and two small releases (1.3.1 and 1.3.2).
 Most important changes:
   - Completely redesigned collapsible sidebar.
   - Better rendering performance and responsiveness.